Skip to Content

 Defendant’s Attorney will Present His Case

-After your lawyer has presented your case, the defendant’s lawyer will have the opportunity to present his or her case.
+After your Baltimore personal injury lawyer has presented your case, the defendant’s lawyer will have the opportunity to present his or her case.
 This will entail your lawyer cross-examining the defendant and any other witnesses the defendant calls in his or her defense.
 You can expect your lawyer to object as well in order to prevent the defendant’s documents from being admitted into evidence.

 Closing Arguments